-Henna paste will become less effective over time.
+Henna paste will become less effective over time, especially when stored at room temperature.
 The stain won’t be as dark, and ingredients may separate depending on what the henna is made out of.
 Fortunately, there is no health hazard or danger related to expired henna.
-You can easily extend the life of your henna paste by storing it in the fridge for up to 3 months.
+You can easily extend the life of your henna paste by storing it in the freezer for up to 3 months.

 Henna tattoos can last between 1 and 3 weeks, depending on how well you care for them.
 Because henna is a dye that absorbs into your skin cells, the faster you lose skin cells, the faster your henna stain will disappear.
 We’ve got some tips to make it last.